Alluxio/alluxio/docs/Command-Line-Interface.md

 ```

 ## lsr
-The `lsr` command is similar to `ls`, but it will also recursively list child directories,
+The `lsr` command is similar to `ls`, but it also recursively lists child directories, displaying
-displaying the entire subtree starting from the input path.
-As with `ls`, using `lsr` on a file will
+the entire subtree starting from the input path.
+As with `ls`, using `lsr` on a file will only
-only display information for that specific file.
+display information for that specific file.

 For example, `lsr` can be used to browse the file system.